ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 ```

 This variable holds the count of tokens for each owner.
 There is no mapping from owners to tokens, so
-the only way to identify the tokens that a specific owner owns (not on the blockchain, but in a user
-interface or server) is to look back in the blockchain's event history and see the appropriate `Transfer`
+the only way to identify the tokens that a specific owner owns is to look back in the blockchain's event history
-events.
-We can use this variable to know when we have all the NFTs and don't need to look even further in time.
+and see the appropriate `Transfer`  events.
+We can use this variable to know when we have all the NFTs and don't
+need to look even further in time.

+Note that this algorithm only works for user interfaces and external servers.
+Code running on the blockchain
+itself cannot read past events.

 ```python
 # @dev Mapping from owner address to mapping of operator addresses.